 When you sign up to do an independent research project, you will interview with a Biology faculty member who will discuss potential research projects available in the lab.
 This person will serve as your research advisor and will guide you as you conduct a research project in their laboratory.
 Oftentimes, you will learn techniques from research assistants, graduate assistants or post-doctoral researchers in the laboratory.
-Michelle Sullivan, a biology major from Urbandale, IA who graduated in May 2014, talks in this video feature about her major in biology, her challenging lab work, and how the creative problem solving of her dance minor complemented her scientific training.
-Starting in the fall, Sullivan will pursue her Ph.D. in biology.
+Michelle Sullivan, a biology alumnus from Urbandale, IA talks in this video feature about her major in biology, her challenging lab work, and how the creative problem solving of her dance minor complemented her scientific training.

 What are the primary goals of BIOL:4998 Honors Seminar in Biology?

 The Honors Seminar gives you an excellent opportunity to understand scientific methods and concepts in some specific area of biology.
-Furthermore, you will be able to improve your skills in seminar presentation, reading primary literature and writing scientific English.
+Furthermore, you will be able to improve your skills in seminar presentation, reading primary literature and scientific writing.

 When is BIOL:4998 Honors Seminar in Biology taught and by whom?

 The Honors Seminar is taught in Spring semesters by Department of Biology faculty and has a maximum enrollment of 12 per semester.
 This course is restricted to Biology Honors students.
-Graduate students are not permitted to enroll.
 The topic of the Seminar varies widely from semester to semester, generally correlating with the research interests of the participating professors.

 When should I take BIOL:4998 Honors Seminar in Biology?

 You should take this course as a junior or a senior.
 Keep in mind that there are many skills learned or developed in this course that will prove invaluable to you, as you work toward your Honors degree in Biology.
-These include giving Powerpoint presentations, undertaking computer-assisted literature searches, and critical analysis of scientific writing.
+These include building upon your foundational knowledge base and moving towards critical analysis of peer-reviewed scientific writing.

 If BIOL:4998 Honors Seminar in Biology doesn't fit into my schedule, what is the alternative?

-If the Honors Seminar doesn't fit into your schedule, or if the topic of the Honors Seminar does not interest you, you may fulfill the seminar requirement of the Honors degree by taking another 2 s.h. advanced-level biology seminar course, provided that the latter has both oral and writing components.
-Please consult your advisor or our Biology Undergraduate Advisor Anna Gaw (Phone: 353-2484; Email: email@example.com) for further information.
+If the Honors Seminar doesn't fit into your schedule, or if the topic of the Honors Seminar does not interest you, you may fulfill the seminar requirement of the Honors degree by taking BIOL.4898 or another 2 s.h. advanced-level biology seminar course, provided that the latter has both oral and writing components.
+Please consult your faculty honors research advisor or our Biology Undergraduate Advisor Anna Gaw (Phone: 353-2484; Email: firstname.lastname@example.org) for further information.

 When should I begin my Honors research?

 In theory, the research requirement of the Biology Honors degree (namely, 6 s.h. of BIOL:4998, Honors Investigations taken over a minimum of two semesters and completion of an approved thesis) may be fulfilled entirely in your senior year.
 However, this modus operandi leaves little or no chance for you to extend your research opportunity, if you would so desire.
 For this reason, it is preferable, but not mandatory, that you start your Honors research as a sophomore or a junior.
-To facilitate this, the Honors Advisor will contact you twice annually, beginning in your sophomore year, to assist you in finding a lab that matches your interests.
 Keep in mind that many research labs will expect you to have completed BIOL:1402 and BIOL:1502 (Foundations of Biology and Diversity of Form and Function) before you start your Honors research; some may also require BIOL:2512 (Fundamental Genetics).
-Please consult your potential thesis supervisors for any minimum course requirements.
+Please consult your potential faculty honors research advisor for any minimum course requirements.

 How do I find a lab for my research project?

-About 3-6 months before you wish to begin your Honors research, contact the Honors Advisor (Dr. Lori Adams) by email (firstname.lastname@example.org) and set up an appointment to discuss research options.
+About 3-6 months before you wish to begin your Honors research, you may explore the Faculty Research Areas webpage and directly contact faculty via email to express interest in their resarch.
+Alternativley, you may contact Dr. Lori Adams by email (email@example.com) and set up an appointment to discuss research options.
 At that meeting, she will give you an overview of research being undertaken in the department and will ask you to visit the Faculty Research Areas webpage.
 You will be requested to provide her with a shortlist of labs that interest you.
 Based on information provided by her faculty colleagues, she will assist you to reduce your list to 2-3 labs.
 It will then be your responsibility to contact the individuals on your shortlist and discuss potential Honors projects.
-Once accepted by a lab, please inform the Honors Advisor of your final choice.

 Biology honors students usually perform their honors research in the laboratory of a Department of Biology faculty member.
 In cases where the research is performed in a lab outside of the Biology department, a Department of Biology faculty member must serve as the supervisor of the project.
 As the Honors research supervisor, the Biology faculty member approves the Biology Honors proposal, the Thesis, and attends the Colloquium presentation.
 The student will register for BIOL:4999 using the section of the Biology faculty supervisor.